TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-digital-audio-processing-for-dummies.md

     }
 }
 ```
 For a sine wave, we don't gain much in terms of performance.
-But for a more complex waveform, wavetable synthesis is more performant.
-In fact, we can optimise `get_next_sample` even more![^leaf]
+But when it comes to generating complex waveforms, wavetable synthesis rocks![^leaf]

-[^leaf]: See the open source [LEAF](https://github.com/spiricom/LEAF/blob/a0b0b7915cce3792ea00f06d0a6861be1a73d609/leaf/Src/leaf-oscillators.c#L67) library for an example of heavily optimised wavetable synthesis.
+[^leaf]: Guess what?
+We can optimise wavetable synthesis even more—so it'll rock even more!
+See the open source [LEAF](https://github.com/spiricom/LEAF/blob/a0b0b7915cce3792ea00f06d0a6861be1a73d609/leaf/Src/leaf-oscillators.c#L67) library for an example of heavily optimised wavetable synthesis.

 Besides this software approach, we can also leverage hardware to speed up processing.
 But this is a matter for the next post.